1. Clinical trials are the backbone of drug development.

 8. Participation usually involves no cost and may involve payment.

-Some clinical trials also pay participants.
+Some clinical trials pay participants.
 These payments, if any, tend to vary based upon the phase of the trial.
 For example, payment for a Phase 1 trial is often more substantial, while payment for a Phase 4 trial is often only reimbursement for time and travel.

 Participants learn about any costs or payments before enrolling in a clinical trial, during the Informed Consent process.

 9. Clinical trials take place in different settings.